 Southampton Dolphins Swimming Club is a competitive junior swimming club catering for talented swimmers from 6 to 18.
 The club is run with an emphasis on achieving the highest possible competitive levels whilst maintaining a fun friendly atmosphere and great team spirit.
-New Head Coach Rebecca Richards is ably supported by Paul Dollery, Clodagh Dear, Rob Young and AJ Harnett.
+Acting Head Coach Clodagh Dear is ably supported by Paul Dollery, Mehgan Thomas, Rob Young and AJ Harnett.
 GB Coach Matt Heathcock assists with Coach education, training plans and skill sessions.

 The club was formed in 1993 and invited the best swimmers from Shirley Swimming Pool into the club and introduced them to competitive swimming.
 By the early 2000’s the club had become a teaching club with an emphasis on technique and strokes, swimmers could take part in up to three sessions a week including water polo and rookie lifeguard.
 Swimmers could remain with the club until they turned 13.

 In 2007 the Dolphin sessions were increased and a head coach appointed.
 Swimmers could now remain at the club beyond the age of 13 and the club retained the majority of its members well into their teenage years.

 In March 2010 with the continued success in local competition and ever increasing numbers, the pool operator decided to offer swimmers who wanted to progress their swimming the chance to remain at Shirley Swimming Pool.
 The club was restructured and registered with the ASA club code SDOS.
 More hours were made available for training and land training was introduced.

 From its reregistration the club has evolved and gone from strength to strength , having great success at County, Regional, National and International level.